eric8979/mini-project/busStats/README.md

 ## Folder Description

-"zipData" directory is raw bus stats data to show what data was used in this project.
+* zipData/ : directory is raw bus stats data to show what data was used in this project.

+* trimmedData/ : directory contains trimmed zipData.

 ## Data Origin